hussaynzaidi/roadMapped/README.md

 - 🌐 Share roadmaps with the community
 - 📈 Real-time progress tracking and visualization
 - 🎨 Customizable view layouts (Grid/List)
+- 📚 Resource management for steps (Add, view, and manage resources)

 ## Architecture